compsci-suny-newpaltz/TR-TA-CompSci-Handbook/3 Tasks and Responsibilities/Weekly Checklist.md

 # Weekly Checklist

-This checklist outlines your regular responsibilities as a TA/TR.
+This checklist outlines your regular responsibilities as a TR.
 Use it as a guide each week to stay on track and ensure nothing is overlooked.

 ---
 ## Beginning of the Week